mjhanninen/nreplops-tool/README.md

 implementation to play with but it has rough edges and every new version will probably be breaking for some time.

+## Goals

+- Easy of use in shell scripts
+- Consistency and interoperability with Babashka and jq

 ## Quick examples

 Before starting make sure that you have a Clojure nREPL server running in the